 While it’s best known for its ability to soften hands, knees, and elbows, celebrity favourite Weleda Skin Food actually also works as a primer.
 And because it has a rich but non greasy formulation, it’s perfect for those with dry or dehydrated skin.
 Just warm a drop or two between your fingers and apply all over your face.
 You can even mix it with your favourite foundation to make a hydrating tinted moisturiser.

 With dry skin, you don't want to use anything that’s mattifying or formulated to control oil.
-Instead, keep dry skin at bay with a moisture packed foundation like the Lavera Tinted Moisturising Cream 3 in 1, which has shea butter and argan oil, or the Benecos Natural Creamy Makeup, which has organic plant extracts for extra hydration.
+Instead, keep dry skin at bay with a moisture packed foundation like the Lavera Basis Sensitive Tinted Moisturiser, which has shea butter.

 Cream blushes are your best option.
-The Ere Perez Carrot Colour Pots, for example, have a creamy formula that delivers a nice flush of colour and a good dose of hydrating olive and avocado oils.
+These have a creamy formula that delivers a nice flush of colour.
+Choose blushes with a good dose of natural hydrating oils like olive and avocado oils.